I’m very eager to migrate over to CFExpress. I have had to replace a couple of XQD cards and they are very expensive these days.

 While I’m waiting, I did a bit of research into the history of the XQD format.

-The format was jointly developed by Sony, Lexar, and Sandisk as a replacement to the CF format.
+The format was jointly developed by Sony, Lexar, and Sandisk as a replacement to the CF (Compact Flash) format.

 Sandisk elected not to produce the product and continue development of the CFExpress technology instead.